Medical Student Resume Examples

 - Notable achievements (e.g., research, projects, awards)

-- Personal attributes that enhance your ability to perform (e.g., empathy, attention to detail)
+- Personal attributes that lift your ability to perform (e.g., empathy, attention to detail)

 - Brief mention of career goals or areas of interest